marant/hashtool/README.md

 # HashTool

 A simple GUI application to generate hashes for arbitrary strings.
+Tested on Ubuntu 14.04, but should work on all platforms that support wxPython.

 Supported hashes:
   * MD2